University of King's College: Residence

 The residences are built in the Georgian style typical of the original campus.
 Each "bay", as the original residences were termed in Windsor, is modelled on the system of 'staircases' at England's Oxford University.
 Each has also been named with a seemingly ironic moniker: North Pole Bay sits atop the university's boiler rooms, and is arguably the warmest location on campus; Chapel Bay is named after the campus chapel, but is located the furthest distance from it; Radical Bay originally housed the refined, quiet divinity students; Middle Bay, which was named for its location as it is between Chapel and Radical, is named ironically as being the only non-ironic name; in addition, there is Cochran Bay, named after the first president of the College, William Cochran, and is the closest to the campus chapel.

-Often residence-wide parties, known as 'bay parties,' occurred, but were cancelled for in 2003.
-However, there was a brief a revival during the 2005-2006 school year, with both Radical Bay and Cochran Bay hosting several highly successful events.
+Often residence-wide parties, known as 'bay parties,' occurred, but were cancelled in 2003.
+However, there was a brief revival during the 2005-2006 school year, with both Radical Bay and Cochran Bay hosting several highly successful events.
 In place of this tradition, each Bay now organizes a themed-event on campus during different times of the school year.

 Another consequence of increased enrolment has been a more unbalanced composition of the residences.
 Traditionally, students from all years of study have lived in residence, but increasingly, very few upper year students continue to live on campus, thus making way for more first years.
 In 2006, Alexandra Hall, traditionally the all-women's residence, was made co-ed for the first time with rooms in the basement alternating between male and female occupants as well as one wing of the first floor becoming all-male.
 In addition, two of the five bays were re-converted to co-ed living spaces in 2006.